-Bainbridge Island Waterfront Trail is a 2 mile moderately trafficked loop trail located near Bainbridge Island, WA.
-The trail is good for all skill levels and primarily used for walking, nature trips, and birding and is accessible from March until October.
+Bainbridge Island Waterfront Trail is a 0.6 mile moderately trafficked out and back trail located near Bainbridge Island, Washington that offers scenic views and is good for all skill levels.
+The trail is primarily used for walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash